Brisket Tacos

 My beef brisket tacos feature melt-in-your-mouth brisket sauce topped with spicy pico, crispy onions, and creamy Mexiranch dressing.
 They're so good they even helped me score a boyfriend! a beef brisket tacos with cheese and fried onions on a white plate with fries.

+We love tacos around here.
+So far, I've shared Cheese Shell Tacos and wonton tacos.
+However, these beef brisket tacos are something else entirely.
 They are just bursting with big Texas flavor.
 They are a flavor explosion in your mouth.
 Make a large batch of brisket and enjoy these tacos for days.
 Serve them for friends and family or just because you are craving an incredible brisket taco.
 Great for using up leftover brisket too.
+These are very similar to the now-discontinued Applebees Brisket Tacos.
+I also give credit this recipe for helping me win over my boyfriend (aka Meat Man).

 Why I Love This Recipe